-To verify the validity of the proposed defense method, this method has been compared with the SRS \cite{yang2021adversarial}, SOR \cite{zhou2019dup}, DUP-Net \cite{zhou2019dup}, If-Defense \cite{wu2020if}, Adv Training with Shift-L2 \cite{liu2019extending}, and Adv training with PAGN \cite{liang2022pagn} baselines.
+\textbf{Defense Settings} To verify the validity of the proposed defense method, this method was compared with the SRS \cite{yang2021adversarial}, SOR \cite{zhou2019dup}, DUP-Net \cite{zhou2019dup}, If-Defense \cite{wu2020if}, Adv Training with Shift-L2 \cite{liu2019extending}, and Adv training with PAGN \cite{liang2022pagn} baselines.
 It is noteworthy that “adversarial” is simplified with “adv” in the text and tables.
-In SRS, the number of dropped random points is 500.
-In SOR, the hyperparameters are set to k = 2 and $\alpha$ = 1.1.
-If-Defense suggests three different versions.
+In SRS, the number of dropped random points was 500.
+In SOR, the hyperparameters were set to k = 2 and $\alpha$ = 1.1.
+If-Defense suggested three different versions.
 This paper reports the results of IF-Defense based on optimization with ConvONEt implicit function networks, which is the best version of the If-Defense.
-The rest of the settings are in accordance with related reference papers.
+The rest of the settings were in accordance with related reference papers.